Descendants of Philippe I, Duke of Orléans: Elisabeth-Charlotte and Philippe : Relationship Background

 Philippe's confidante, Anna Gonzaga, Princess Palatine, arranged his second marriage to her husband's niece, Elisabeth Charlotte, the nineteen-year-old daughter of Charles I Louis, Elector Palatine.
 Upon her arrival in France, "Liselotte" converted to Roman Catholicism, before the marriage ceremony.

 The couple was married by proxy, in the cathedral Saint-Étienne at Metz, on 16 November 1671.
 The maréchal du Plessis-Praslin represented the Duke of Orléans.
 Philippe and Liselotte first met on the road between the towns of Châlons and Bellay.

-Whereas Philippe's first wife had been known for beauty, charm and wit, Liselotte lacked those graces.
-Some said that this lack explained why she fared better with her husband (who personally took charge of her toilette for public occasions) than did his first wife.
-They had his only surviving son.
+Whereas Philippe’s first wife, Henriette of England, was celebrated at court for her beauty and conversational brilliance, Elisabeth-Charlotte of the Palatinate did not conform to the same aesthetic or social expectations of Versailles.
+Contemporary observers often remarked upon the contrast.

+Philippe is reported to have taken a direct interest in Liselotte’s public presentation, particularly in matters of dress and court appearance, though the extent and tone of this involvement vary across sources.

+Their marriage produced Philippe’s only surviving legitimate son, securing the Orléans line.

 Liselotte also became known for her brusque candor, upright character, lack of vanity, and prolific foreign correspondence about the daily routine and frequent scandals of Versailles.
 Her letters record how willingly she gave up sharing Philippe's bed at his request after their children's births, and how unwillingly she endured the presence of his minions in their household, which caused the couple to quarrel.

-But she frequently acknowledged that Philippe's treatment of her was less offensive than the impertinences his entourage indulged in at her expense, and the lack of protection he afforded her and their children against the hostile intrigues she believed were directed at her by spiteful courtiers, especially Madame-de- Maintenon.
+But she frequently acknowledged that Philippe's treatment of her was less offensive than the impertinences his entourage indulged in at her expense, and the lack of protection he afforded her and their children against the hostile intrigues she believed were directed at her by spiteful courtiers, especially Madame de Maintenon.